Mental Health Promotion

 Coping with COVID

 - Take the Coping with COVID workshop to learn about coping strategies, how to seek help if needed, and how to provide support to others who may be in distress.
-Note: This workshop is only available to Pullman Campus students at this time.
+This workshop will return in spring semester, but you can request a training for your group.

 Trainings for responding to someone in crisis